 A course that has been assessed by a written exam can be re-examined within a year of the completion of the course.
 Two re-examinations are arranged during this period.
 A student has the right to attempt to improve the grade once for an approved study attainmentt that is assessed by written examination.
 An attempt to improve the grade cannot lower the grade.
 A student cannot take a passed course again.

 For other forms of examination, failed courses are retested and supplemented in the way laid down by the examiner.

 Partly fulfilled study attainments become unvalid when the course finishes, unless otherwise notified.

 The examination requirements for a course shall be clearly expressed in the course description.
 If a student has enrolled to a course which has prerequisites and co-requisites the student has to meet the requirements in order to participate in the course.
 The course stated as prerequisites or co-requisites needs to be completed and passed.

 Deletion of study attainments

-Study attainments completed at Arcada are never erased from the student registry.
+Study attainments completed at Arcada are never erased from the student registry upon request by the student.
 Courses completed at Arcada will not be erased retroactively even if the courses are not included in the compulsory studies and therefore is not needed in order to graduate.

 The re-examination system at Arcada has changed as of the acedemic year 2015 - 2016.
 The departments now have their own systems.
 More information is given on your department's own pages on start.